sakshamsharma03/Weather_App/README.md

 # Weather_App
-Designed an App using HTML,CSS and JavaScript Using an API to fetch the relevant data.
+Designed an Web App using HTML,CSS and JavaScript Using an API to fetch the relevant data.